Conor247/TaskMananger/README.md

 docker-compose up -d
 ```
 * This will start the existing docker images associated with Task Manager and MongoDB
+* It is not required after running the compose up --build command as it will already be running.

 ```bash
 docker-compose down